LendingHome/zero_downtime_migrations/README.md

 Renaming columns is unsafe!

-This action can will make existing running code brake which depend on the column.
+This action can make existing running code break which depend on the column.

 ```ruby
 class BackportPublishedDefaultOnPosts < ActiveRecord::Migration